 The minimum volume per workout you can do by following my recommendations will then be of 84 pull-ups, and with a maximum of 200 pull-ups.
-Depending on your fitness level, you might end-up being somewhere between.
+Depending on your fitness level, you might end up being somewhere between.
 Nevertheless, a volume of more than 80 clean pull-ups will trigger hypertrophy!
 That is what I advocate.
-The second workout will usually be less in volume due to fatigue and muscle soreness.
-Though, it is expected to be like this.
-Don’t kill yourself at the second workout.
-Instead of that, focus on doing as much volume as possible, keeping a good form and tempo.
+The volume drops on the second workout usually due to muscle soreness.
+It is expected to be like this.

 My methods are not about progressing towards harder exercises or about doing advanced calisthenics.
 They are about training the muscles so you can gain both functional strength and aesthetics.
 It is not about being advanced or beginner.
-It is about finding the right approach to workout better.
-So, here is how you can smartly approach your workout…
+It is about finding the right approach to work out better.

 - always keep good form

 - to train other variations that otherwise would be impossible.

 Focus your training around pure bodyweight training, without assistance.
 However, from a point on, if you plan on doing 7-10 reps per set and you can only do 5, then rest briefly and complete the remaining reps assisted.

 If everything is hard, then use these resistance bands right from the beginning.
 Then, if you move to lighter exercises, you can remove the assistance and go purely bodyweight.